GuilheermeDev/GuilheermeDev/README.md

 <div>
     <p> Currently, I am studying at Faculdade de Tecnologia Mogi das Cruzes.
 I have worked on some personal projects and I have considerable experience in .NET and C#.
 Recently, I decided to focus on learning Python and working with web development, thus I have been studying these technologies.

-Ever since I was a child I have been fascinated by computers, and this curiosity has led me to never stop learning programming languages and related technologies” </p>
+Ever since I was a child I have been fascinated by computers, and this curiosity has led me to never stop learning programming languages and related technologies </p>
 </div>

 <div>